 |Max. input||400 V|

 The TA197 is designed for measuring automotive signals such as fuel injector and primary ignition voltages (nominally 6, 12 or 24 volts).
-This attenuator must not be used to measure mains voltages, secondary ignition or other hazardous voltages.
+Do not use this attenuator to measure mains voltages, secondary ignition or other hazardous voltages.

-Fuel injector and primary ignition signals contain short duration high voltage spikes “inductive kicks”.
+Fuel injector and primary ignition signals contain short-duration high-voltage spikes: “inductive kicks”.
 We therefore recommend the use of two ground connections between the oscilloscope and the vehicle under test.
-One ground connection is made using the measurement test lead.
-A second ground lead should be connected between one of the BNC connectors on the oscilloscope and a secure ground point on the vehicle such as the negative terminal of the battery.
+Make one ground connection using the measurement test lead.
+Connect a second ground lead between one of the BNC connectors on the oscilloscope and a secure ground point on the vehicle such as the negative terminal of the battery.
 Misconfiguration and/or failure to follow these warnings may cause damage to the product and/or computer and could cause injury to yourself or others.

 Another product that comes in Pico Scope kits.
 These are a must for protecting your scope.